IBM-Cloud/isv-operator-product-deploy-sample/README.md

 Prior to continuing, kindly ensure that you have the below accompanying stages ready.

 1. You have an active IBM Cloud account.
 2. Your Operator must be created using [*latest supported*](https://docs.openshift.com/container-platform/4.5/operators/operator_sdk/osdk-getting-started.html) Operator-SDK version .
-This will let you perform smooth onboarding of operator to IBM Cloud Catalog.
+This will let you perform smooth onboarding of operator to **Ibm Cloud Catalog**.

 Refer the sample [*node-red-operator*](https://github.com/IBM-Cloud/isv-operator-product-deploy-sample) for folder structure and other details.